MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-hadoop-yarnqueueusage.md

 ````
 RxSpark(.., extraSparkConfig='--conf spark.yarn.queue=mrsjobs')

-RxSparkConnect(..,
+rxSparkConnect(..,
      extraSparkConfig='--conf spark.yarn.queue=mrsjobs')
 ````

 ## Overrides

-Use of a specific queue can be enforced by the Hadoop system administrator by providing an installation override to the `RxSpark()`, `RxSparkConnect()`, and `RxHadoopMR()` compute context functions.
+Use of a specific queue can be enforced by the Hadoop system administrator by providing an installation override to the `RxSpark()`, `rxSparkConnect()`, and `RxHadoopMR()` compute context functions.
 A benefit is that you no longer have to explicitly specify the queue.

 This procedure involves creating a custom R package that contains the function overrides, installing that package on the nodes in use by end users, and adding the package to the default search path on these nodes.
 The following code block provides an example.
 If you use this code as a template, remember to change the ‘mrsjobs’ YARN queue name to the queue name that's valid for your system.